JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] monster sprites
 - [ ] tile sprites
   - [ ] note wall tiles are currently always hidden. will need to adjust `recalculate_fov`
+- [ ] Consider deploying web app to netlify to get DNS and use github actions similar to dog chase game
 - [ ] upgrade to rand 0.9.
 It has breaking changes and Xoshiro
 - [ ] improve lighting simulation
 - [ ] amulet.
 In original it is placed farthest from player.
 But we now have 2 randomly placed players.